Daniel-Lomeland/Matplotlib/readme.md

 - Total Number of Drivers Per City
 - City Type (Urban, Suburban, Rural)

-# Breakdown by City Type with Pie Charts
+# Breakdown by City Type

 ![Ride](Images/pie_fares_by_type.png)

+% of Total Fares by City Type

 ![Ride](Images/pie_rides_by_type.png)

+% of Total Rides by City Type

 ![Ride](Images/pie_drivers_by_type.png)

+% of Total Drivers by City Type